gbass2/UNCC-Miscellaneous/C++/uno/README.md

-Designed and coded a terminal based UNO game that implements the base UNO rules.
-It implemets creating player's hands, shuffling the deck, managing the players and their deck, and rendering the cards to the terminal.
+The project was to implement a terminal based game that implements the base rules and card types from the UNO game.
+It implemets the following:
+  - Creating player's hands
+  - Shuffling and managing the deck
+  - Managing the players hands
+  - Handling each turn
+  - Rendering the cards to the terminal.